iRail/hyperRail/README.md

 ### Data dumps

 Data dumps and the data that is used (and will be used and queryable in the future) are available at <a href="http://archive.irail.be">http://archive.irail.be</a>.

+### Thanks to

+Special attribution to Melih Bilgil for the icon set. (http://picol.org/icon_library.php)